The Bankrate promise

 Home equity line of credit

 A home equity line of credit (HELOC) is a home equity loan that acts as a revolving line of credit.
-Like a credit card, a HELOC allows you to withdraw funds as needed with a variable interest rate.
+A HELOC allows you to withdraw funds as needed with a variable interest rate like a credit card.
 A HELOC also taps into your home’s existing equity, so the amount that you can borrow is dependent on the equity you have in your home.

-A HELOC is a long-term loan, with the average draw period — the period of time when you can draw funds — lasting 10 years.
-The repayment period can last up to 20 years, during which time you can no longer borrow from your credit line.
+A HELOC is a long-term loan, with the average draw period — the period when you can draw funds — lasting 10 years.
+The repayment period can last up to 20 years, when you can no longer borrow from your credit line.

-Best for: Borrowers with a lot of home equity who want a long repayment timeline.
+Best for: Borrowers with a lot of home equity who want a longer repayment timeline.

 How to consolidate your debt